ttimbers/IBRO/Habituation_probability/README.md

 ## How to use it

+* Put your unzipped MWT experiment folders inside an experiment directory in the projects data directory

-* Set working directory to project's root directory
+* In the Shell, set the working directory to project's root directory

 * Call habituation_probability_driver.sh from the Bash Shell

 * habituation_probability_driver.sh requires the following arguments from the user:
-(1) path to chore.jar (offline analys program Choreography), (2) gigabytes of memory to be used to run Choreography (dependent upon the machine you are using, (3) type of stimulus, (4) path to data.srev, (5) time to stimulus onset, (6) number of stimuli and (7) interstimulus interval.
-See example below:
+(1) absolute path to chore.jar (offline analys program Choreography), (2) gigabytes of memory to be used to run Choreography (dependent upon the machine you are using, (3) type of stimulus and (4) path to directory where your data is stored See example below:

 ~~~
-bash bin/habituation_probability_driver.sh /Users/this_user/Chore.jar tap data/Figure1/data.srev 8 100 30 10
+bash bin/habituation_probability_driver.sh /Users/tiffany/Documents/PostDoc/IBRO/Habituation_probability/bin/Chore.jar 8 puff data/Experiment_1
 ~~~

-* More instructions to come as code is developed further.